JanusGraph/janusgraph/RELEASING.md

 This step is necessary to ensure that the next commit (snapshot restoration commit) triggers documentation build process and the new branch name will be added into the documentation's dropdown menu as the latest release.

-### Update from pre-release to release

-Edit the release on GitHub and uncheck the box for pre-release.
-Verify that on the release page that the release is now labeled "Latest Release".

 ### Prepare the next snapshot release

 ```Shell